Sandeep4510/STOCKS/README.md

-# STOCKS
+# MongoDB + DJango + ReactJS

-View the data from this endpoint
+Fetching stock data from python lib 'nsepy'
+[NOTE: this is only valid for india]